 Not that it matters, because you are probably going to be making so much from your trades that you will want to update yourself to a decent trading computer in the future.

 So, who is this for?
-It is for those people who want a trading laptop which has a little bit of everything built into it.
-It is somewhat the ‘jack of all trades but master of none’, so if you solely want a laptop, look elsewhere.
+It is for those people who want a trading laptop that has a little bit of everything built into it.
+It is somewhat the ‘jack of all trades but master of none, so if you solely want a laptop, look elsewhere.

 If you solely want a tablet computer, then look elsewhere.
 However, if you want both and you only really want to have one device to hand, then this is the one to go for.